 For professional headshots:

-For LinkedIn, resumes and corporate sites, a plain or softly blurred background works best:
+For LinkedIn, resumes, and corporate sites, a plain or softly blurred background works best:

 BetterPic is designed to make both individual and team headshots easy to use everywhere:

-For a high quality print, aim for 300 DPI at 8 × 10 inches, which equals 2400 × 3000 pixels.
-This is the standard many print labs and photo guides recommend for photo‑quality prints up close (Source: StorePhotos, PrintUpscale).
+For a high-quality print, aim for 300 DPI at 8 × 10 inches, which equals 2400 × 3000 pixels.

-Physically, a standard headshot print is 8 × 10 inches, roughly 20.3 × 25.4 cm, with a 4:5 aspect ratio.
-Digitally, prepare the file at 2400 × 3000 px for 300 DPI printing (Source: PrintUpscale).
+Physically, a standard headshot print is 8 × 10 inches (about 20.3 × 25.4 cm) with a 4:5 aspect ratio.
+Digitally, prepare the file at 2400 × 3000 px for 300 DPI printing.

-LinkedIn will accept 400 × 400 px and higher and Instagram stores profile photos at 320 × 320 px, so an 800–1000 px source keeps both platforms looking sharp (Source: Buffer, Brandwatch).
+Export a square JPG at 800 × 800 or 1000 × 1000 px.
+LinkedIn accepts 400 × 400 px and higher, Instagram stores profile photos at 320 × 320 px, so an 800–1000 px source keeps both platforms sharp.